safiuddinahmed/IlmTab/README.md

 # 🌙 IlmTab - Your Daily Islamic Knowledge Companion

 IlmTab is a transformative browser extension that turns your new tab into a spiritual sanctuary.
-Every time you open a new tab, you're greeted with daily Quranic verses, authentic Hadith, and Islamic productivity tools, keeping you connected to your faith throughout your browsing experience.
+Every time you open a new tab, you're greeted with daily Quran verses, authentic Hadith, and Islamic productivity tools, keeping you connected to your faith throughout your browsing experience.

 ## 🌟 Features